moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/self-managed-platform-team/dedicated-performance-test-strategy.md

     end
   end
 ```

-Note: For readability this diagram only shows the lines for the 3k `Reference Architecture`, there are equivalant lines for all the Reference Architectures to the `GET Deployed Reference Architecture Performance Test Environments` and from the Cloud Native Hybrid Reference Architectures to the `Dedicated Deployed Environments` (based on the size of the tenant environment)
+For readability this diagram only shows the lines for the [3k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/3k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative).
+Lines for the other [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/) could be drawn instead.
+We have performance results for the [availiable versions of GitLab](https://gitlab.com/gitlab-org/quality/performance/-/wikis/Benchmarks/GitLab-Versions).

 ```mermaid
 flowchart LR
   classDef hidden display: none;